Going with the Flow

 Sperry will retire from the University of Utah in December, so it’s a time to look back on a career that started, in retrospect, as early as kindergarten in his hometown of Normal.
 “Of course I was also obsessed with being a truck driver,” he adds.
 “But I did draw lots of trees and enjoyed watching our teacher demonstrate the ascent of food coloring in the transpiration stream of a celery stalk.”

 But like a true scientist he is always looking forward as well, not just finding a home for that centrifuge with the custom-made rotors, but enlisting the programming skills of undergraduate lab associate Henry Todd.
 Todd, together with lab mates Martin Venturas and Yujie Wang, is facilitating climate change simulations of 520 combinations of 8 species in 20 sites across the country based on six climate projections and two emissions scenarios … over 30 years.

 John Sperry will not be parsing through this kind of macro data for much longer, limiting himself to just a few more papers and farewell meetings.
 Retirement will allow him more time to adventure with his wife Holly in their truck camper and to be in his favorite laboratory: the outdoors.
 He and his canoeing buddies also look forward to expanding their summer-long explorations of northern wilderness, a place where you can travel over 600 miles under your own steam and not see another soul for a month and a half.
 Sperry is harking to the dictum: "no one on their death bed wishes that they had spent more time at work."

-- First Published in OurDNA Magazine, Fall 2019
+- by David Pace.
+First Published in OurDNA Magazine, Fall 2019